learn-co-curriculum/dsc-flask-intro/README.md

  * Debugger PIN: <PIN>
 ```

-Your server is now up and running!
+If this works, your server is now up and running!

+#### Troubleshooting Running the Flask Application

+If you do not see an output like the one above, here are some things to investigate:

-(If you get `Error: Could not import 'app'`, make sure that you are running the above code *from the root of this repository*.)
+* If you get `Error: Could not import 'app'`, make sure that you are running the above code *from the root of this repository*. `app.py` needs to be in the same directory where you are running the `flask run` command.
+Use `cd` until you are in the correct directory, then try again.
+* If you get an `OSError` such as `Address already in use` or `An attempt was made to access a socket in a way forbidden by its access permissions`, that means that there is another program already running on the default port (5000).
+  * If you think there is a chance that the program using port 5000 is another Flask app, but you don't know where that terminal window is, go through the instructions at the bottom of this page under "What If I Accidentally Closed the Terminal Window?"
+  * If this is the first time you are running Flask and there is still something using port 5000 (e.g. macOS Monterey appears to use this port for AirPlay), you can tell Flask to use a different port instead.
+For example, instead of `env FLASK_APP=app.py flask run` you could run `env FLASK_APP=app.py flask run --port 5001`.
+Just make sure you replace `5000` with `5001` in any of the following examples.

+#### Opening the Flask Application in the Browser

 Like Jupyter Notebook, this server needs to stay running in the terminal for the application to work.
 If you want to do something else in the terminal, you will need to open a new window/tab, or shut down the server with control-C.